Chaos in Optomechanical Systems coupled to a Non-Markovian environment: Chaos in non-Markovian environments

-The mechanism of how a non-Markovian environment affects a chaotic system is the focus of this section.
-In general, chaotic systems tend to be very sensitive to parameter changes.
-The simulation methods used below allow one to manually adjust such a parameter, the non-Markovian memory time, which can have a delayed effect on the dissipative process of our open system.
-Such an effect may significantly influence chaos generation and therefore, we examine various memory times and their effects of chaos generation.
+Effects of the non-Markovian environment on the chaotic motion of the optomechanical system is the focus of this section.
+The optomechanical systems have proved their sensitivity to parameter changes of the input power $P$ and the detuning $\Delta_\omega$ in a Markov environment~\cite{bakemeier2015route}.
+The new elements brought into the nonlinear equations of motion (\ref{first2}) are the time-dependent coefficients, one would expect that the chaotic motions should be modified by introducing more variable parameters.
+The simulation methods used below allow us to explore how the non-Markovian memory time influences the chaos generation in the optomechanical system.

-Our simulation is mainly based on observing the optomechanical system while changing the memory time of the optical bath represented by the parameter $\gamma$ (the inverse of memory time).
-Furthermore, we vary the system parameters $\Delta$ and $P$ to get a comprehensive picture of the chaos distribution of our system.
+Our simulations are mainly based on observing the optomechanical system while changing the memory time of the optical bath represented by the parameter $\gamma$ (the inverse of memory time).
+Furthermore, we vary the detuning $\Delta_\omega$ and the pumping strength $P$ to get a comprehensive picture of the chaos distribution of our system.
 The initial states are set to be the vacuum states.
-We use the maximal Lyapunov exponent ($\bm{LE}$) as the indicator of chaos, which is calculated using the Wolf's method of phase reconstruction \cite{wolf1985determining}.
-If the $\bm{LE}$ is positive, the system is considered to be chaotic.
+We use the maximal Lyapunov exponent ($\bm{LE}$) as the indicator of chaos, which is calculated using the Wolf's method of phase reconstruction \cite{wolf1985determining} at the long term limit and excludes initial transient stage.
+The positive $\bm{LE}$ implies the onset of chaos.